-The information on this page has been included to respond to questions that the Conservation Office has received in the past.
-If you have any questions, or if you know of other information or links that we might like to add to this page, please contact Jane Pierce, Foxborough's Conservation Manager.
+The information on this page has been included in response to various questions that the Conservation Office has received in the past.
+If you have any questions, or if you know of other information or links that might be good additions to this page, please contact Jane Pierce, Foxborough's Conservation Manager.
 We appreciate any feed back you can give; thank you.

-Before visiting one of Foxborough's Town conservation areas, we ask that you please review the Conservation Land Rules and Regulations document, which is downloadable above).
+Before visiting one of Foxborough's Town conservation areas, we ask that you please review the Conservation Land Rules and Regulations document (downloadable above).

 Please remember, It’s Your Land… ENJOY IT!

-Scouting troops are allowed to camp on Foxborough conservation properties (Lane Property and near Greely's Pond [Canoe River Wilderness, North]), with the written permission of the Conservation Commission.
+Scouting troops are allowed to camp on a couple of Foxborough conservation properties (Lane Property and near Greely's Pond [Canoe River Wilderness, North]), with the written permission of the Conservation Commission.

-(The following article was posted in the Foxboro Reporter during the winter of 2010-2011.)
+(Although the following article was posted in the Foxboro Reporter in 2011, it still applies.)

 Passive Recreation on Foxborough Conservation Properties